tahmid-tanzim/javascript-functions/README.md

     ```

 ## 10. Returning values:
-Returns an expression
+- Returns an expression
-Sort of optional ->By default undefined return
+- Sort of optional ->By default undefined return
-Only in function body
+- Only in function body
-Return sends something back to the caller
+- Return sends something back to the caller
-Stops execution of the function
+- Stops execution of the function
-We can have more than one return statement
+- We can have more than one return statement
-Can return anything like other function or object or nothing
+- Can return anything like other function or object or nothing
-Return statements is auto semicolon insertion
+- Return statements is auto semicolon insertion
+    ```javascript
+    // 10.
+Return Statements
+    function foo(bar) {
+        console.log(bar + 1);
+        return;
+        console.log(bar + 5);
+    }

+    foo(5);
+    ```

 ## 11. Using anonymous closures:
 All functions are considered objects in Javascript